astibal/syspiper/README.md

-SysPiper - system info JSON gateway with proxy support and loop protection
+# SysPiper - system info JSON gateway with proxy support and loop protection

 This lightweight GET-only Flask app serves system info as JSON.
 It operates in read-only mode, does not modify the system, and accepts no parameters except fixed endpoints and parseable elements from URL.

-All parameters are white-listed, so unless there is vulnerability in flask argument parsing, you should be safe.
+Key features:

+- uses HTTP header for request authorization

+- Queries local system or obtains json responses from 3rd-party APIs

+- Everything is static or statically templated.
+There is no query run if not configured by you.

+- Stateless - no data are written to system

-Supports proxying to allowed nodes, with automatic loop protection when requests come from localhost addresses.
+- Supports proxying to next-hop syspiper nodes, including JSON queries

-Supports remote requests with templated URLs.

 # Install
 ```shell